ices-tools-prod/icesAdvice/README.md

 install.packages('icesAdvice')
 ```

 Usage
 -----

-For a summary of the package
+For a summary of the package:

 ```R
 library(icesAdvice)
 ?icesAdvice
 ```

 Calculate PA reference points: